JensVL/projecten2/opdracht01/packettracer/reset-guide/opdracht-01-reset-guide-testrapport.md

 Uitvoerder(s) test: Matthias Van De Velde

 ### Reload config
+> Step 6, what password should be used?

+The output matches the provided output

 ### Factory reset
+> You can use the settings from the previous test.

+The output matches the provided output

 ### Manual reload config
+> TODO in classroom

 ### Manual factory reset
+> TODO in classroom

 ## Router
 Uitvoerder(s) test: Nathan Cammerman